franklinchou/learnings/docker/README.md

 **NOTE**: For `/container/directory/` substitute something like `/opt/artifacts` or `/opt/resources`.

+You can also do this with docker compose using the `volume` command.

 ## Removing images
 1. First stop any running containers (`docker stop {{container-name}}`)